PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_128](./images/img_128.png)

-When the Kernel is Restarted the IPython Console reverteds back to 0, All Variables are erased and the imported libraries are no longer imported.
+When the Kernel is Restarted the IPython Console reverts back to 0, all variables are erased and the imported libraries are no longer imported.

 ![img_129](./images/img_129.png)